electricbookworks/electric-book-gui/README.md

 ### ebw cli users
 Lists all the users configured for the CLI (based on config file)

+### ebw cli user
+Find out which user we are currently working as.
+You can force this with -u, or ebw will find it from the current repo-owner on github of the working directory of the currently checked out repo.

 ## Github related commands

 ### ebw github username